ck46/ck46/README.md

 **Currently working on** — AI models ([HuggingFace](https://huggingface.co/ck46))

-**Interests** — Machine Learning, Robotics, Open Source, Piano, Swimming, One Piece
+**Interests** — Nature of Intelligence, Robotics, Open Source, Piano, Tennis, Swimming, One Piece

 **Open to** — Collaborating on AI and Robotics projects